Walid Taher: Biography

 Taher has six art galleries, four of them were held in Egypt and two in France.
 His most recent exhibition "Fades Away" was held in Egypt in 2022.

-He, additionally, has conducted many workshops for children in different parts of the world, such as Paris, Marseille, Cairo, Dubai, Munich.
+He, additionally, has conducted many workshops for children in different parts of the world, such as Paris, Marseille, Cairo, Dubai, and Munich.

 Works

 Taher has more than 40 books for children for instance: